ZMobile/streammobcontrol-mod/README.md

 ## Viewer instructions:

 (Recommended if you want to see yourself as a mob:)

-Install Fabric 1.20.1 and add the following files to your Minecraft file's mods folder: architectury-9.2.14-fabric.jar (download link: https://www.curseforge.com/minecraft/mc-mods/architectury-api/files/5137938) fabric-api-0.92.2+1.20.1.jar (download link: https://www.curseforge.com/minecraft/mc-mods/fabric-api/files/5383715) identity-2.7.1-1.20.1-fabric.jar (download link: https://www.curseforge.com/minecraft/mc-mods/identity/files/4687497)
+Install Fabric 1.20.1 and add the following files to your Minecraft file's mods folder:

+architectury-9.2.14-fabric.jar (download link: https://www.curseforge.com/minecraft/mc-mods/architectury-api/files/5137938)

+fabric-api-0.92.2+1.20.1.jar (download link: https://www.curseforge.com/minecraft/mc-mods/fabric-api/files/5383715)

+identity-2.7.1-1.20.1-fabric.jar (download link: https://www.curseforge.com/minecraft/mc-mods/identity/files/4687497)

+Server ip should be provided by the streamer.

 Upon joining, if not already authenticated, you will be prompted to authenticate your Twitch account with the server.
 This will allow the Minecraft server to verify which Twitch account you are affiliated with.